bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 Expertise in any of these three areas is valuable, but the combination of all three is many many times more powerful than any one or two on their own.
 There are a vast array of problems that require all three.
 If you browse this blog, you will find plenty of examples.

 People with this combination of skills are in low supply and high demand.
 They can work in academia, industry (tech, finance, more), government research labs, or start their own businesses.
-And they earn a great salary.
+And they generally earn a great salary.
 In short, they have it made.

-If you're naturally gifted at math, hard-working, and ambitious, then you've got what it takes to become a quant.
+If you're naturally gifted at math, hard-working, and ambitious, then you've got what it takes.
 Now just spend the next ten or so years following these steps and voila, you'll be a kick-ass quant.

 ## Undergraduate